 It is rarely used in culinary dishes, but it is well known for its medicinal and insect repelling properties.
 I can also use it for skin conditions and toothaches.

 - Black stem rot

 - Leggy Mint with sparse growth

-Transplant the Mint to a well-draining area of the garden
+- Transplant the Mint into a well-draining area of the garden

 When choosing a location for your Mint, find a place where the plant will receive morning sun.

 - Don’t plant Mint in an open bed where it may take over your garden.